Emily-McNett/Emily-McNett.github.io/_pages/courses.md

 layout: page
 permalink: /courses/
 title: courses undertaken
-description: This is a descriptive compilation of the mathematical, statistical, and computer science courses I have taken.
+description: This is a compilation of the mathematical, statistical, and computer science courses I have taken at the University of Wisconsin-Stout.
 nav: false
 nav_order: 6
 toc: